-Some of Paphos’ most sought-after pubs and bars reside in Ayiou Antoniou.
-One of the best places to sample local tipples is at Gina’s Place, where the menu offers 300 different wines, so it’s the perfect place to start your evening.
-And for when it’s time to hit the dancefloor, the Old Town is just 10 minutes’ taxi ride away.
+Some of Paphos’ most sought-after pubs and bars reside in Ayiou Antoniou, with the Old Town just a 10-minute taxi ride away.
 Here, you’ll find a mixture of Cypriot tavernas and trendy bars, where local DJs take to the decks in flower-covered courtyards until the early hours.

 While Larnaca is most famous for its gorgeous strips of sand and laid back atmosphere, its party animal neighbour, Ayia Napa, is just 40 minutes’ drive away.
 In fact, its huge selection of up-all-night-clubs rivals the White Isle’s, so it’s one not to be missed.
 We suggest going for a drink or two at the main square, where lively bars and those all-important 2-4-1 cocktails are just part of the deal.
-Then, you can wander over to the huge nightclubs, like The Castle Club and Soho, where garage, dance, and R ‘n’ B music are all on the agenda.
+Then, you can wander over to the nightclubs, where garage, dance, and R ‘n’ B music are all on the agenda.
 Wherever you choose to go, we guarantee you’ll be dancing ‘til sunrise…

 Take a dip in bath-warm waters